mkxml/scroll-proxy/README.md

 ##### <a href="#" id="optionC"></a>C) I'm not into package management... :worried:

 No problem.
-Just [download the ZIP](), unzip it and use it as any other JS script.
+Just [download the ZIP](https://github.com/mkautzmann/scroll-proxy/archive/master.zip), unzip it and use it!
+The JS file is inside the `dist` folder.

 ##### <a href="#" id="optionD"></a>D) I don't even want to download it, haha. :smirk: